Why Do Rodents Gnaw? And What It Is Doing to Your Home?

 • Damaged food packaging with chewed holes or torn edges.

-One sign is enough reason to act.
-A single female house mouse can produce up to 35 young per year, so a small problem grows fast.
+Even one of these signs is enough reason to act.
+A single female house mouse can produce up to 35 young per year, meaning a small issue can escalate quickly.

 How to Keep Rodents Out

-You can't stop a rodent from gnawing once it's inside.
-The only real fix is keeping them out and here’s the best way to start:
+You can't stop rodents from gnawing once they’re inside.
+The most effective approach is keeping them out in the first place.
+Here’s where to start:

-• Seal holes larger than a dime and gaps wider than a pencil with steel wool or silicone caulk.
+• Seal holes larger than a dime and gaps wider than a pencil using steel wool or silicone caulk.
 Mice fit through a dime-sized space.
 Rats fit through a quarter-sized hole.

 • Install door sweeps on exterior doors and screen vents and chimney openings.